Abled-Taha/iron_book/README.md

 # Project Iron Book
 A Digital Financial Ledger

 This repo (If I finish it) is my biggest achievement till now.
-Because of it's 3 main features, as following.
+Because of it's 3 main features, as following:
 1. It has 7 different parts to it, all integrated and managed into one ploglot monorepo.
-1. All the parts of this repo use different tech stacks, and are perfectly made to work with each other with no redundancies.
+1. All the parts of this repo use different tech stacks, and are perfectly made to work with each other with no redundancies while being environment agnostic.
-1. Just like these 3 features, developer on-boarding also does not take more than 3 steps.
+1. Just like these 3 features, developer on-boarding also doesn't exceed more than 3 steps.

 ## Development